ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 Test passed.
 guillaume@ubuntu:~/0x07$
 Note: you might have a different number of tests than in the above example.
 As usual, your tests should cover all possible cases.

 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
+Directory: 0x07-python-test_driven_development
-* File:†3-say_my_name.py, tests/3-say_my_name.txt
+File: 3-say_my_name.py, tests/3-say_my_name.txt
-†Done?†Help†Get a sandbox

 3. Print square
 mandatory
+Score: 0.0% (Checks completed: 0.0%)
-Write a function that prints a square with the character†#.
+Write a function that prints a square with the character #.

-* Prototype:†def print_square(size):
+Prototype: def print_square(size):
-* size†is the size length of the square
-* size†must be an integer, otherwise raise a†TypeError†exception with the message†size must be an integer
-* if†size†is less than†0, raise a†ValueError†exception with the message†size must be >= 0
-* if†size†is a float and is less than 0, raise a†TypeError†exception with the message†size must be an integer
-* You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 4-main.py
+size is the size length of the square size must be an integer, otherwise raise a TypeError exception with the message size must be an integer if size is less than 0, raise a ValueError exception with the message size must be >= 0 if size is a float and is less than 0, raise a TypeError exception with the message size must be an integer You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 4-main.py
 #!/usr/bin/python3
 print_square = __import__('4-print_square').print_square